.

 (Either reply here, or else you already have my "personal details")

-2 of 2 people found the following review useful:
+3 of 3 people found the following comment useful:

 Amazon needs to cut the crap and own up - 2007 Jul 20